craftweg/website/priv/posts/2020-02-25-generate-swift-interfaces.md

 ---
 title: Generation of Swift interfaces to access resources
-categories: [tuist, swiftgen, project generation, xcode, swift, fastlane]
+tags: [tuist, swiftgen, project generation, xcode, swift, fastlane]
 ---

 Many of you might already be familiar with [SwiftGen](https://github.com/SwiftGen/SwiftGen); a tool that generates Swift code to access resources in a type-safe manner.
 Having a type-safe API is something that Android developers have had for a long time, and that Apple has never added to Xcode.